sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``getMockForAbstractClass()`` generates and returns a mock object based on the configuration made using previous methods calls.
 The call to ``getMockForAbstractClass()`` must be the last in the method chain.

+.. admonition:: Deprecation: ``getMockForAbstractClass()`` is deprecated

+   As of PHPUnit 10.1, the ``getMockForAbstractClass()`` method is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``getMockForAbstractClass()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 getMockForTrait
 ---------------

 ``getMockForTrait()`` generates and returns a mock object based on the configuration made using previous methods calls.
 The call to ``getMockForTrait()`` must be the last in the method chain.

+.. admonition:: Deprecation: ``getMockForTrait()`` is deprecated

+   As of PHPUnit 10.1, the ``getMockForTrait()`` method is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``getMockForTrait()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 Here is an example that shows how to use the Mock Builder's fluent interface to configure the creation of a test stub.
 The configuration of this test double uses the same best